PCI-DSS Cardholder Data Policy (ISP-19)

 2. Scope

-This includes all members of the University (staff, students and associates), members of other institutions who have been granted federated access to use the University’s facilities, together with any others who may have been granted permission to use the University’s information and communication technology facilities by the Chief Digital and Information Officer.
+This policy applies to all members of the University (staff, students and associates), members of other institutions who have been granted federated access to use the University’s facilities, together with any others who may have been granted permission to use the University’s information and communication technology facilities by the Chief Digital Information Officer.

 2.1.
 Definitions